xiaoxianyu-office/mm/Skills/Placeholders.md

 |    &9    |    Blue     |    &O    |     Italic     |
 |    &A    |    Green    |    &R    |     Reset      |

-As of MM 5.0.1+, it's recommended that you use [MiniMessage tags](https://docs.adventure.kyori.net/minimessage/format.html#standard-tags) for text styling and text decorations.
+It's recommended that you use [MiniMessage tags](https://docs.adventure.kyori.net/minimessage/format.html#standard-tags) for text styling and text decorations.
 Here's an example using MiniMessage tags:
 ```yml
 MessageSkill: